-Mapping 100 years of England’s history from the perspective of Black and Asian people, Another England tells the story of the country’s rich multicultural heritage through place.
-Share your own local knowledge using the Another England map.
+Help to mark out 100 years of England’s history from the perspective of Black and Asian people.
+The Another England map (above) and research will tell the story of our multicultural heritage through the cafes, churches, houses and workplaces where people gathered as communities have formed and settled in England.
+Share your own local knowledge, memories and photos using the Another England map above.

 Pidgin Perfect has been commissioned by Historic England to lead a diverse project team that includes:

 The project team is supported by a steering group of Black and Asian heritage and culture specialists who meet every two months.